-It’s all too common for online corporate training, for example, to include a bunch of slides students have to read, some question-answer matching exercises, and then a quiz—which they may have to retake a dozen times before passing.
+For example, it’s all too common for online corporate training to include a bunch of slides students have to read, followed by some drag-and-drop exercises, and finished off with a quiz—which they may have to retake a dozen times before passing.

 Through trial and error, Barth learned that online students don’t want to be taught at.
 They want to be taught with.

 For Professor Barth, that means drawing on the power of stories—human stories—to create memorable experiences.
 It’s personal meaning, not clicking, that drives engagement.